rodrigofalco/docker-usergrid/README.md

 -----
 First of all - You need Cassandra.
 If You don't have working instance already, installation using docker is pretty straightforward.

-	docker run -p 9042:9042 -d --name cass1 poklet/cassandra
+	docker run -p 9042:9042 -d --name cass1 rodrigofalco

-*Installation from repository only*: to create the image `gaborwnuk/usergrid`, execute the following command on the docker-usergrid folder:
+*Installation from repository only*: to create the image `rodrigofalco/usergrid`, execute the following command on the docker-usergrid folder:

-    docker build -t gaborwnuk/usergrid .
+    docker build -t rodrigofalco/usergrid .

 To run the image and bind to port :

-    docker run -d -p 8080:8080 --link cass1:cassandra gaborwnuk/usergrid
+    docker run -d -p 8080:8080 --link cass1:cassandra rodrigofalco/usergrid

 The first time that you run your container, a new user `admin` with all privileges will be created in Tomcat with a random password.
 To get the password, check the logs of the container by running: